OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 end
 ```

 The `ode45` function is an explicit variable-step integration method (i think based on Runge-Kutta methods).
 It chooses a timestep which is appropriate to the current state of the system.
-If the system is about to change a lot it will choose a smaller timestep.
+If the system undergoes quick or large changes, the integrator will choose a smaller timestep.
 The `ode45` function is therefore not the fastest integration method but very convenient to use.

-We add a function to animate the system in [Python]() and [Matlab](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/matlab/simplified/dpc_simple_draw.m), and we get this nice simulation:
+We add a function to animate the system in [Python]() and [Matlab](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/matlab/simplified/dpc_simple_draw.m), and we get this nice simulation (this time from a different starting position than above):

 Easy!

 Get all the code bundled in a zip file: [Python](), [Matlab](), [Octave]().
 You can also find the code on the [github repository](https://github.com/jkoendev/double-pendulum-on-cart).

+If you liked the article give a *clap* on medium, *star* on the [github repository](https://github.com/jkoendev/double-pendulum-on-cart), share the article, or whatever you like.

 Upcoming articles (ideas):
 - Creating an OpenAI Gym environment for the double pendulum on a cart.
 - Reinfocement learning (Q-learning) with double pendulum on a cart..
 - A more elaborate article on adding different type of noise (equation error, output, sensor, actuator, etc noise)
-- Implementing a model-predictive controller for double pendulum on a cart using [OpenOCL](https://openocl.org).
+- Implementing a model-predictive controller for the double pendulum on a cart using [OpenOCL](https://openocl.org).